These are the interview questions asked most often in a job interview.

 Having good questions (not about the vacation days!) is a sign to employers of your interest in the opportunity.
-This article provides more than 50 questions you could ask.
-Learn more...
+This article provides more than 50 possible questions for you to choose the ones you want to ask.
+Learn more…

 Another question that seems very straight forward but is in fact a very tricky question, much more dangerous than most job seekers typically assume.
 Don’t say that you can start tomorrow unless you are unemployed.

 A concern behind this question that most job seekers don’t understand — if you are willing to leave your current employer without proper notice (typically 2 weeks), they know that you could do that to them — which will not be impressive!